-Think About the Caregiver/ Teacher Program 1 Program 2 Program 3 All regulated caregivers/teachers, alternates, substitutes and anyone over 18 years old living in a regulated child care home have been fingerprinted and completed all required criminal Child Abuse and Justice Center background checks.
+Think About the Caregiver/Teacher Program 1 Program 2 Program 3 All regulated caregivers/teachers, substitutes and anyone over 18 years old living in a regulated child care home have been finger-printed and completed all required criminal, child abuse background checks and Justice Center checks.
 Ask the informal caregiver if he/she has a criminal background and if anyone else over 18 years old will be in the home during child care hours.